 Click these links for more information (Scroll down to Additional Resources for all related links concerning 2014-15 health care planning):

 April 2014: State Selects CIGNA Dental for Active & Retired Employees

 The state of Connecticut has announced that the state has selected a new dental carrier, CIGNA after a competitive bidding process.
 CIGNA will solely administer the state employee and retiree dental plan at drastically reduced annual costs over the previous dental contract.
 Click here for the SEBAC Q&A.

 March 2014: HEP Compliance Update

 Many state employees have received letters of ‘non-compliance’ from Care Management Solutions (CMS), the vendor hired to administer the Health Enhancement Program (HEP).
 However, the list of ‘non-compliant’ HEP members is not up-to-date.
-CMS does not have the authority to rule a member non-compliant; only the joint labor-management Health Care Cost Containment Committee (HCCCC) can make that determination, and will not do so if you compliant, regardless of what CMS has communicated to members.
+CMS does not have the authority to rule a member non-compliant; only the joint labor-management Health Care Cost Containment Committee (HCCCC) can make that determination, and will not do so if you are compliant, regardless of what CMS has communicated to you.
 More.